In the photo: Vladimir Filippov with his wife, March 15, 2021

 Investigating:

-Investigative Directorate of the Investigative Committee of Russia for the Primorsky Territory
+Investigative Department of the Investigative Directorate of the Investigative Committee of the Russian Federation for the Primorye Territory

 Articles of Criminal Code of Russian Federation: